SCEBE-Technicians/enucc-tutorials/docs/tutorials/message-passing-programming/02-point-to-point-communication.md

 ## Description

 This tutorial looks at how to send a message containing some data from one process to another.
+This is the key to using message passing programming to improve the performance of simulations running on ENUCC.

 ## Prerequisites

+This is the second tutorial in a series.
 Complete [part one](../01-hello-mpi) of this series if you haven't already.

 ---